Take Command, Console2, PromptPal, & PowerCmd Tabbed Windows Consoles

 Windows runs command prompt applications (such as CMD, PowerShell, and TCC) in a character-mode window called the Windows Console.
 Unfortunately, the Windows console has always been seriously lacking in even the most basic features compared to what is available in GUI apps.
 And the Windows console UI hasn't changed significantly since its first appearance in Windows NT 3.1 (way back in 1993).

-Take Command also includes a complete CMD replacement that provides you with a vastly better UI, command prompt commands and thousands of features that are not available in CMD (or even in those Linux shells).
+Take Command also includes a complete CMD replacement that provides you with a vastly better UI, command prompt commands and thousands of features that are not available in CMD (or even any Linux shell).
 And Take Command is a superset of the CMD commands and syntax, so you will be immediately more productive.
-Take Command includes hundreds of major enhancements to command prompt commands such as COPY, DEL, DIR, and START, more than 210 internal commands, improved command line editing (including a variety of cut and paste options), configurable tab filename completion, and thousands of other new features.
+Take Command includes hundreds of major enhancements to command prompt commands such as COPY, DEL, DIR, and START, more than 270 internal commands, improved command line editing (including a variety of cut and paste options), configurable tab filename completion, and thousands of other new features.

 We believe that Take Command is the best Windows console replacement / enhancement available.
 However, there are a handful of other applications that offer a small subset (specifically tabbed windows for consoles) of the features in Take Command.
 (None of these other applications provide a CMD replacement.)

 This table compares the feature sets of the most recent versions of Take Command, Console2, PromptPal, and PowerCmd.
 (If you know of any other similar applications, please contact us and we will add them to the table.)
 PowerCmd and PromptPal are commercial products; Console2 is GPL.

 Compare the features and try them out -- we're convinced you'll find that Take Command is faster, more reliable, and has a feature set unrivaled by Console2, PromptPal, PowerCmd, and any other tabbed console windows application.